Schulich School of Business

-- Award-winning faculty, dedicated staff and exceptional students provide a supportive environment.
+- Award-winning faculty and dedicated staff provide a supportive learning environment

-- A business degree with relevance, flexibility, choice and world-class credentials.
+- Earn a business degree with relevance, flexibility, choice and world-class credentials

 What You’ll Learn

-Align yourself with one of the world’s leading business schools.
-When you graduate from Schulich, you will have the sharp skills and knowledge necessary for success in today’s global marketplace.
-In both of these professional programs, you'll study with the same professors that teach in our highly respected MBA and PhD programs.
+As a Schulich graduate, you will have the sharp skills and knowledge necessary for success in today’s global marketplace.
+In Schulich's undergraduate program - the BBA - you'll study with the same professors that teach in our highly respected Masters, MBA and PhD programs.
 They'll provide you with a strong foundation in business that goes beyond the traditional areas of commerce and economics.

 Choose Your Specialization:

 The Accounting specialization provides a path towards the CPA professional accreditation either through the accelerated Master of Accounting (two semesters) or the CPA professional stream.
 Schulich’s accounting courses cover the principal subjects in the field: financial accounting, managerial accounting, taxation and auditing.
 Studying with one of the top Accounting faculties in the country, students not only acquire a diverse and detailed education in the subject matter, but also develop transferable skills and analytical acumen.
 Graduates specializing in accounting have followed career paths leading to positions such as chief financial officer, underwriter, pension administrator, or professional accountant.
 Furthermore, there is a 95% success rate among Schulich BBA students who write the UFE exam.